 Gray Cat memories

 Gray Cat was the most cool and collected feline I've ever gotten to know.
-I saved these memories June 6 and 7, 2007, in the days just after I had to have his life ended as he was in the grip of a fatal and unrelenting illness.
+I saved these memories June 6 and 7, 2007, in the days just after I had his life ended as he was in the grip of a fatal and unrelenting illness.

 gray cat was the coolest cat i ever met. considering how cool i generally consider cats, that makes gray one of the coolest creatures around. yesterday (june 5, 2007) i discovered that he was terribly sick and today had his life ended at the veterinary hospital. this was extremely hard, and hard to reconcile. yet there are so many things about my story with him that amaze me. i'm always happy to share them, and this feels like the right time to write them down.